 One of Rounders England’s key roles is to put in place a pathway for everyone who participates in Rounders, whether as a player, coach or umpire, so that they can develop their knowledge and skills of the game.
 The structure of the pathways has equal importance at all levels and underpins the development of our sport.

 Rounders England has a developing player pathway which can be entered at any stage, but commonly people (13+) begin by accessing a start up rounders opportunity, for example a festival or a short rounders activity programme.
 From this they can progress to playing in a team, often in a league structure.
-Opportunities exist to progress to the performance level regionally and nationally, the pinnacle being selection for the England squads.
+Opportunities exist to progress to the performance level regionally and nationally, the pinnacle being selection for the Talent Squads.

 Rounders England develops opportunities that align to the player pathway, with a focus on those placed within ‘programme’ and ‘team’ that lead to once a week participation.
 This aligns with our aim to increase adult participation in Rounders.

 Our ‘Blueprint for Development’ shows how our various programmes link in to levels 1 to 4 of the player pathway, and contribute to the ‘rounders backbone’, which is regular play in programmes and teams.

 Rounders England have a straightforward approach to training coaches from grassroots to elite level.
 There is a coach pathway which maps the journey from a new coach undertaking his or her first training course right through to taking the top qualifications needed to manage the Talent Squad.

 The Rounders umpire pathway maps the journey from a new umpire undertaking his or her first training course right through to taking the top qualifications needed to umpire an international match.
 This is a straightforward approach to training umpires from grassroots to elite level.

 There are four levels within the umpire pathway.
 Each of the strands are progressive and each provide a more in-depth understanding of umpiring.
 Courses are available throughout the country.

 Click on the image below to enlarge the two page document